 Our dedicated Grounds Maintenance and Caretaking Team are responsible for ensuring your communal areas are well maintained and kept up to a high standard.
 There are a couple of things you can do to ensure your caretaker can look after the communal area around your home.
 These include:

 - Throw litter in the bin - it makes our job harder and takes us a lot longer if we have to pick up a large amount of litter from communal areas before we can start work.
-We have a specific amount of time at each site, and if we have to spend half of that time picking up litter we will have to leave other areas until we return.

 - Annually check your trees – please notify us regarding dangerous, dead or obstructing trees or branches.
 Every 3 years we arrange for a tree survey to be carried out by an independent tree specialist